 Cargo is a term used to refer to certain items that are being transported.
 Cargo may be used in the context of shipping, but it is also used in other ways.
 Commodities that are being shipped using land, air, and sea transport are usually referred to as cargo.
 These commodities are moved using large containers that have space for cargo.
 For instance, a truck can be loaded with cargo and driven to another location.
 The cargo can then be unloaded and the truck can return with a different load of cargo.

 Cargo is also sometimes used to describe the money charged for moving commodities between locations on land or sea.
 The fee charged for moving commodities between locations is known as a charge or a rate.
-The word rate is usually used in the context of shipping commodities on water, while the word charge is usually used in reference to transporting commodities on land.
+The word rate is usually used in shipping commodities on water, while the word charge is usually used in transporting commodities on land.

 Here are the vehicles and trucks that Transportify’s cargo trucking service offers: